PAY RANGE: N20

 Directs the review and audit of campaign finance, financial disclosure and lobbying reports and the receipt and processing of registrations and expense reports; contacts filers as necessary to obtain corrected reports.

-Implements and administers the City’s online electronic lobbying filing system; educates lobbyists, designs interim forms and instructions for lobbying registration and expense reports; coordinates with OIT to post forms and instructions on the website; trains and assists lobbyists, lobbying firms and principals concerning the Lobbying Code and in using the electronic lobbying filing system; collects, prepares and verifies lobbying data for release to the public on Board of Ethics website; designs analytical material to disseminate information to the public concerning candidates, political committees and lobbying entities; reviews electronic lobbying filing systems in other jurisdictions to recommend models for enhancement and improvement of the system.
+Administers the City’s online electronic lobbying filing system; educates lobbyists, designs interim forms and instructions for lobbying registration and expense reports; coordinates with OIT to post forms and instructions on the website; trains and assists lobbyists, lobbying firms and principals concerning the Lobbying Code and in using the electronic lobbying filing system; collects, prepares and verifies lobbying data for release to the public on Board of Ethics website; designs analytical material to disseminate information to the public concerning candidates, political committees and lobbying entities; reviews electronic lobbying filing systems in other jurisdictions to recommend models for enhancement and improvement of the system.

-Designs, develops and administers online training content in Lectora or comparable online training software; reviews and updates training modules when there are changes to the ethics laws; acts as a liaison with OIT to resolve technical issues with Lectora or comparable online training software; reviews specifications for the City’s online electronic lobbying filing system software; designs test protocols to ensure that detailed lobbying information is collected from lobbyists, lobbying firms and principals; prepares analysis of software issues and documents software problems; identifies and documents user issues with SmartClient software used by candidates and political committees; designs new public search functions for campaign finance data; recommends SmartClient enhancements; monitors website functionality reports problems to OIT.
+Designs, develops and administers online training content in Lectora or comparable online training software; reviews and updates training modules when there are changes to the ethics laws; acts as a liaison with OIT to resolve technical issues with Lectora or comparable online training software; reviews specifications for the City’s online electronic lobbying filing system software; designs test protocols to ensure that detailed lobbying information is collected from lobbyists, lobbying firms and principals; prepares analysis of software issues and documents software problems; identifies and documents user issues with SmartClient software used by candidates and political committees; designs new public search functions for campaign finance data; recommends SmartClient enhancements; monitors website functionality and reports problems to OIT.

 Assists filers using the Financial Disclosure System (FDS) to report sources of income real estate interests, creditor information, gifts and other financial transactions; responds to questions from lobbyists, lobbying firms and principals who are required to report direct and indirect communications and lobbying expenditures to comply with the lobbying Code; refers callers to specific provisions of the code and Board of Ethics Regulations for information.